Immoral Guild: Anime

 An anime television series adaptation was announced on March 11, 2022.
 The series was produced by TNK and directed by Takuya Asaoka, with scripts written by Kazuyuki Fudeyasu, character designs handled by Hiraku Kaneko, and music composed by Ryō Shirasawa.
 It aired from October 5 to December 21, 2022, on AT-X and other networks.
-The opening theme song is "Never the Fever!!", performed by Sayaka Sasaki, while the ending theme song is "Sugar Sugar Spice" (シュガー・シュガー・スパイス, Shugā Shugā Supaisu), performed by Minami Kuribayashi.
+The opening theme song is "Never the Fever!!", performed by Sayaka Sasaki, and the ending theme song is "Sugar Sugar Spice" (シュガー・シュガー・スパイス, Shugā Shugā Supaisu), performed by Minami Kuribayashi.
 Three DVD and Blu-ray volumes, containing four episodes each, were released between December 23, 2022, and February 22, 2023.
 Sentai Filmworks licensed the series and streamed all the episodes on Hidive on February 18, 2023.